edgedb/edgedb/docs/guides/contributing/documentation.rst

 .. note::

-    Although the development server runs a watch task, it does not update documentation as part of this.
-When you make changes to documentation, you will need to interrupt and restart the development server.
+    The watch task builds documentation changes, but it cannot trigger auto-reload in the browser.
+You will need to manually reload the browser to see changes made to the documentation.

 Sphinx and reStructuredText
 ===========================